 Grant funded support for a partnership with the Chinese American Service League, this program will addresses gaps in conventional approaches to diabetes health education and disease management which are not effective when applied to the underserved limited-English proficient Asian immigrant populations due to limited opportunities for culturally and linguistically tailored health education.

-A free program in existence for over 21 years at the Museum of Science and Industry, designed to encourage healthy fitness habits and help seniors integrate a regular exercise program into your health routine
+A free program at the Museum of Science and Industry open to community members and designed to encourage healthy fitness habits and the integration of regular exercise programs into their health routine.

 CommunityHealth: Take Action!
 Diabetes Management Program